jaepass/strapi-climate-api/README.md

 # 🚀 Deployment

-### Vercel
-The frontend can be deployed easily to Vercel.
-Simply follow the [deployment documentation](https://nextjs.org/docs/deployment) to setup your new project to deploy.
-Be sure to **add the same `.env.example` variables to your Vercel Project**.

 ### Strapi
 You will need the [Strapi backend project](https://github.com/jaepass/strapi-climate-api) to deploy the backend API to production.
 Follow the [steps here](https://strapi.io/documentation/v3.x/admin-panel/deploy.html#deployment).
 The production backend was deployed to Heroku using PostgreSQL for the database.
 [More details here](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.html#heroku) on how to deploy to production using Heroku.

+### Vercel
+The [Next.js front-end](https://github.com/jaepass/strapi-nextjs-climate) is easily set up to be deploye to Vercel.
+Simply follow the [deployment documentation](https://nextjs.org/docs/deployment) to setup your new project to deploy.
+Be sure to **add the same `.env.example` variables to your Vercel Project**.

 ## 📚 Learn more